Rogues' Gallery (Gotham): Plot

 Gordon (Ben McKenzie) has been transferred to Arkham Asylum after Dick Lovecraft's "suicide".
 During a play, inmates wreak havoc, sending some to the infirmary.
 Director Dr. Gerry Lang (Isiah Whitlock, Jr.) begins to doubt about his progression in the Asylum.
 He stands guard on an inmate at the infirmary as Dr. Leslie Thompkins (Morena Baccarin) treats him.
 In the streets, Selina (Camren Bicondova) discovers Ivy (Clare Foley) living behind a dumpster in the rain.
-She takes Ivy to Barbara's penthouse to sleep.
+She takes Ivy to Barbara Kean's penthouse to sleep.

 Mysterious attacks continue to take place in Arkham, upsetting Lang, as all the attacks happened during Gordon's guard.
 After help from Bullock (Donal Logue), they discover that the prisoner, Jack Gruber (Christopher Heyerdahl) is behind the attacks, planning on escaping the Asylum.
 A nurse, Dorothy Duncan (Allyce Beasley) turns out to be an inmate and frees the prisoners.
 The inmates wreak havoc in the Asylum, killing guards and Dr. Lang.
 Among the escapees is Gruber, who flees with Aaron Danzig (Kevin McCormick).

-At their apartment, Montoya (Victoria Cartagena) decides to break up with Barbara (Erin Richards), thinking she's deteriorating her health.
+At their apartment, Renee Montoya (Victoria Cartagena) decides to break up with Barbara (Erin Richards), thinking she is deteriorating her health.
 Cobblepot is arrested when he tries to charge more to Maroni's (David Zayas) fishermen of what they get.
 He is released and chastised by Maroni for his actions, who reveals he ordered his arrest to teach him a lesson about hubris.
-Mooney (Jada Pinkett Smith) reunites with an underboss, Jimmy Saviano (John Ennos III) to take out Falcone (John Doman).
-Her right-hand, Butch (Drew Powell), meets with him at the port.
+Fish Mooney (Jada Pinkett Smith) reunites with an underboss, Jimmy Saviano (John Ennos III) to take out Falcone (John Doman).
+Her right-hand, Butch Gilzean (Drew Powell), meets with him at the port.
 Saviano offers Butch a place with him if he betrays Mooney.
 He refuses and kills Saviano.